Jonathan Sacks, Baron Sacks: Career

 Sacks's first rabbinic appointment (1978–1982) was as the Rabbi for the Golders Green synagogue in London.
 In 1983, he became Rabbi of the Western Marble Arch Synagogue in Central London, a position he held until 1990.
-Between 1984 and 1990, Sacks also served as Principal of Jews' College, the United Synagogue's rabbinical seminary.
+Between 1984 and 1990, Sacks also served as Principal of Jews' College (now London School of Jewish Studies), the United Synagogue's rabbinical seminary.
 Dr. Sacks was inducted to serve as Chief Rabbi of the United Hebrew Congregations of the Commonwealth on 1 September 1991, a position he held until 1 September 2013.

 Sacks became a Knight Bachelor in the 2005 Birthday Honours "for services to the Community and to Inter-faith Relations".
 He was made an Honorary Freeman of the London Borough of Barnet in September 2006.
 On 13 July 2009 the House of Lords Appointments Commission announced that Sacks was recommended for a life peerage with a seat in the House of Lords.
 He took the title "Baron Sacks of Aldgate in the City of London" and sat as a crossbencher.

 A visiting professor at several universities in Britain, the United States, and Israel, Sacks held 16 honorary degrees, including a doctorate of divinity conferred on him in September 2001 by the then Archbishop of Canterbury, George Carey, to mark his first ten years in office as Chief Rabbi.
 In recognition of his work, Sacks won several international awards, including the Jerusalem Prize in 1995 for his contribution to diaspora Jewish life and The Ladislaus Laszt Ecumenical and Social Concern Award from Ben Gurion University in Israel in 2011.